 He has also been working with assistant professor Joshua Vink, one of the newest additions to the Department of Theatre and Dance and the man who launched the brand-new arts management major at SUNY Potsdam.
 “He’s somebody who I’m really grateful for!
-Because of him, I’m graduating on time with my double major in arts management,” Villa said.
+Because of him, I’m graduating on time with my double major in arts management and theatre,” Villa said.

 “This school has done so much for me!
 It’s not something that they just gave to me, I looked for it and I found it.
 That’s what I always encourage my friends to do, go out of your way to get involved."

-When Villa first arrived at SUNY Potsdam, he was shy and reserved and self-conscious about his accent.
-A native of the Dominican Republic, he moved to the U.S. in 2011, without speaking any English, and he enrolled at the Bronx International high school—a school which meets the academic and social needs of recently immigrated young people and their families.
+When Villa first arrived at SUNY Potsdam, he was shy, reserved and self-conscious about his accent.
+A native of the Dominican Republic, he moved to the U.S. in 2011.
+He enrolled at the Bronx International high school—a school which meets the academic and social needs of recently immigrated young people and their families.

 Villa has continued to flourish at SUNY Potsdam both in and out of the classroom.
-As an orientation leader, he has spent his summers in Potsdam helping to create a welcoming environment for incoming freshmen and he currently works for campus life helping to schedule events for students on campus.
+As an orientation leader, he spent his summers in Potsdam helping to create a welcoming environment for incoming freshmen, and he worked for campus life in the Fall of 2018 to helping to schedule events for students on campus.
 “That’s something that I really like doing, event planning.
 I also love orientation because I get to welcome students to campus.
-I just love the fact that I’m here during the summer and it’s really the most beautiful time to be in Potsdam” Villa said.
+I just love the fact that I’m here during the summer and it’s really the most beautiful time to be in Potsdam,” Villa said.

-His management and leadership skills have developed through internships and paid positions at various departments on campus including the Student Success Center, the Office of College Communications, and the Office of Admissions.
-After completing a social media internship in the Department of College Communications, he was recently hired for a position to coordinate social media efforts for the College next semester.
+His management and leadership skills have developed through internships and paid positions at various departments on campus including the Student Success Center, and the Office of College Communications.
+After completing a social media internship in the Department of College Communications, he was hired for a position to coordinate social media efforts for the College during his last semester on campus.
 “Now I’m more involved with how the college uses their social platforms to promote the school and simply how everything works on the inside.
 It’s really fascinating to me the amount of dedication and work,” he said.

 Villa’s growth over the last four years is commendable and he has developed into a natural leader.
 “This school has done so much for me!
 It’s not something that they just gave to me, I looked for it and I found it.
 That’s what I always encourage my friends to do, go out of your way to get involved.
-You get involved in one thing on campus and that opens the door to something else.
-I first started as an orientation leader and as a resident assistant and now I have five different jobs—I am proud of that,” Villa said.
+You get involved in one thing on campus and that opens the door to something else,” Villa said.